jeangnc/college-enrollment-planner/README.md

 ### Running locally

-To start a local development server, just run on your console:
+To start a local development server:

+1. Run on your console:

 ```shell
 $ npm run server
 ```

+2. Open on your browser: http://localhost:3000.

 ### Deploying to Heroku